Loots & Nancy Lambrechts

 Partner with the Lambrechts

-The Lambrechts work on the Preach the Word (PTW) training course in Kigali, Rwanda.
-PTW equips students to read and teach the Bible faithfully, raising up future church leaders.
+The Lambrechts are currently handing over Preach the Word (PTW) training course in Kigali, Rwanda, to the local leadership.

 If you would like to partner with the Lambrechts in your prayers, gifts and practical support, please download and complete this form and return to Freepost RTJH-JRZE-XXKX Africa Inland Mission, Halifax Place, Nottingham NG1 1QN.